rsksmart/devportal-1.0/tools/tokenbridge/usingmycrypto.md

 ---

 Once this transaction  is processed on Bridge contract, the federator service will identify the event and cross the information to the Sidechain.
-The federator might be configured to wait a few blocks before transferring transactions.
+The federator may be configured to wait a few blocks before transferring transactions.

 ## Switch networks

 The next step is to connect the Blockchain interface client to the Sidechain, where the tokens will be received.
 In this case we use the Ganache client with the corresponding contracts previously deployed.

 Then connect to the Bridge's Sidechain contract using the corresponding address and JSON ABI once again.
-This time call the mappedTokens method passing as a parameter the address of the IERC20 contract of the Mainchain that was previously used.
+This time call the `mappedTokens` method, passing as a parameter the address of the IERC20 contract of the Mainchain that was previously used.
 The result of this operation will be the address of the associated contract on the Sidechain that holds the transferred tokens.

 !["Contract Mapped Tokens"](/assets/img/tools/tokenbridge/contract_mapped_tokens.png "Contract Mapped Tokens")